g-arnav/DinoML/README.md

 ```
 python findArea.py
 ```
 Move your google chrome window around until the game fits into the displayed window like so:
 <img width="600" alt="holder" src="https://user-images.githubusercontent.com/31298849/34912316-62c0946e-f893-11e7-9b5d-3176f3dac43d.png">

 5. Run runSupervised.py in terminal and then click onto your google chrome window.

 ```
 python runSupervised.py
 ```
+If the dinosuar is unable to jump over any cacti this may be because of a significant difference in frames per second between your system and mine, and you may have to retrain the network.

+## Retraining DinoML